Inaugural poet Amanda Gorman: ‘Even as we grieved, we grew.’

 To offer hope and laughter to ourselves.”

+“I have never been prouder to see another young woman rise!
+Brava Brava, @TheAmandaGorman!
+Maya Angelou is cheering—and so am I,” Winfrey tweeted.
+Gorman was also praised by “Hamilton” playwright Lin-Manuel Miranda, who tweeted “YES @TheAmandaGorman!!!”
+Gorman, soon responded: “Thx @Lin_Manuel!
+Did you catch the 2 @HamiltonMusical references in the inaugural poem?
+I couldn’t help myself!”

+Among the “Hamilton” inspirations in her poem: “History has its eyes on us,” a variation of the “Hamilton” song “History Has Its Eyes On You.”

-It was an extraordinary task for Gorman, the youngest by far of the poets who have read at presidential inaugurations since Kennedy invited Robert Frost in 1961, with other predecessors including Maya Angelou and Elizabeth Alexander.
-A native and resident of Los Angeles and the country’s first National Youth Poet Laureate, Gorman told The Associated Press last week that she planned to combine a message of hope for President Joseph Biden’s inaugural without ignoring “the evidence of discord and division.”
+Gorman, a native and resident of Los Angeles and the country’s first National Youth Poet Laureate, Gorman told The Associated Press last week that she planned to combine a message of hope for President Joseph Biden’s inaugural without ignoring “the evidence of discord and division.”
 She had completed a little more than half of “The Hill We Climb” before Jan.
 6 and the siege of the U.S. Capitol by supporters of then-President Donald Trump,

 “That day gave me a second wave of energy to finish the poem,” Gorman told the AP.
 She had said that she would not mention Jan.
 6 specifically, but her reference was unmistakable: